ember-learn/guides-source/guides/release/code-editors/index.md

-During development, add Ember.js specifc extensions to your code editor for added functionality.
-Below is a list of some of the extensions available:
+During development, add Ember.js specific extensions to your code editor for added functionality.
+Below is a list of some of the extensions available, many of which are created and maintained by the developer community:

 ## Visual Studio Code